aazuspan/arpeggio/README.md

 `@bpm 90` marks a song-level configuration option named `bpm` with a value `90`, which sets the tempo of the song.

 Everything between `track` and `end` is a **track block**.
-A track block can include track-level configuration and zero or more lines of notes.
+A track block can include track-level configuration and lines of notes.
 Lines begin with a `|` and contain notes as integer intervals or rests `&`.
 Notes can be followed by modifiers like `+` or continue `.` symbols.
 Lines can optionally end with a repeat symbol `[xN]`, where N is the number of times to repeat the line.

 Comments begin with a `~` and are ignored by the parser.
 Whitespace is used for aesthetics and lining up notes, but is ignored by the parser.